 Johnson’s 2005 album “In Between Dreams” became the first 1% for the Planet certified album.
 Since then, Jack has promoted the mission on his world tours and encouraged fans to get involved through local and global activism.

 His social action network, All At Once, was created to share the belief that individual actions add up to create global change—a key part of the 1% for the Planet mission.
-To date, the All At Once community has raised $5.6 million for over 500 global nonprofit organizations through community engagement and volunteer events.

 “Through the 1% for the Planet network, we’ve built long-standing relationships with nonprofits that are working to support local food systems and plastic free initiatives, and promote environmental education.
 Businesses are looking for ways to support their communities and 1% for the Planet helps to make these connections and share these stories.” - Jack Johnson